ibexa/documentation-user/docs/creating_content_basic.md

     If you are using eZ Enterprise, you will have the [*Landing Page*]((#working-with-a-landing-page)) Content Type available for selection.

 Each Content item is based on a Content Type.
-The Content Type defines what Fields you have to fill in the new item.
+The Content Type defines what Fields you have to fill in when creating a new item.
-It may also decide things such as the layout or style in which this item is displayed.
+It may also determine the layout or style in which this item is displayed.

 Fields marked with an asterisk (\*) are required.
 You will not be able to save the Content item without filling them in.

 Some Fields, such as *Relation* Fields (which link two Content items), or *Image* Fields require you to select a different Content item to link to.
 A *Location* Field is a point on the map.
-You can type the place name, enter its coordinates or select it on the map.
+You can type the place name, enter its coordinates, or select it on the map.

 Note that it's impossible to link to a different Content item (e.g. create a relation or embed an image) if you created your content directly in the Create tab in the Content browser.

 ### Editing Rich Text Fields

-Rich Text Fields are filled using a special Online Editor.
+Rich Text Fields are filled in using a special Online Editor.
 Its options appear when you click the Field box.

 ![Online Editor menu](img/online_editor_menu.png "Online Editor menu")